This post contains links that we may earn a small commission for at no cost to you read more

 As you can see, nearly all of the resistance types have their own set of pros and cons, but if something on this list is a big No-No in your book, then there are several other resistance types that you can choose from.

 What’s Better – Air, Magnetic, Water, or Hydraulic Rowers?

 This will depend on your circumstances, your budget, the amount of room you have, and other personal considerations.

 If noise is a big concern, you should go with one of the water-resistance rowers or a magnetic resistance rower.

 If price is your major focus, a hydraulic machine would be the least expensive option, but you can find some bargains with both air rowers and water rowers.

-If you want the ultimate in-home rowing workout equipment, you should check out the Hydrow (which uses computer-controlled magnetic resistance) or the Ergatta – Click Here, which is a water resistance rower.
+If you want the ultimate in-home rowing workout equipment, you should check out the Hydrow (which uses computer-controlled magnetic resistance) or the Ergatta – Click Here to see the Ergatta Price, which is a water resistance rower.